instill-ai/cortex/packages/design-tokens/README.md

 - Construct `sd-tokens`
   - Merge `global.json`, `/semantic/*.json`
-  - Make every inherited styles get what they need
+  - Make every inherited style get what they need
-  - Filter out the tokens which has filePath=global.json to remove the base style in the style dictionary tokens.
+  - Filter out the tokens which have filePath=global.json to remove the base style in the style dictionary tokens.
-  - Transform the style dictionary tokens to full tokens list and store in the `/dist/semantic/sd-tokens.ts` file
+  - Transform the style dictionary tokens to full tokens list and store them in the `/dist/semantic/sd-tokens.ts` file
 - Construct `/theme` CSS variables
   - Merge `global.json`, `/theme/*.json`
-  - Make every inherited styles get what they need
+  - Make every inherited style get what they need
-  - Filter out the tokens which has filePath=global.json to remove the base style in the style dictionary tokens.
+  - Filter out the tokens which have filePath=global.json to remove the base style in the style dictionary tokens.
-  - Transform the style dictionary tokens to CSS variables and store in the `/dist/theme` folder
+  - Transform the style dictionary tokens to CSS variables and store them in the `/dist/theme` folder
 - Use the `/dist/semantic/sd-tokens.ts` to construct the TailwindCSS preset

-### One to one mapping
+### One-to-one mapping

-Currently we are not greedy transformation all the style we get from the tokens but only transform a part of it.
-Here are the style we transform right now.
+Currently, we are not greedy in transforming all the styles we get from the tokens but only transform a part of it.
+Here is the style we transform right now.

 - color
 - boxShadow